yuraxdrumz/blog/source/_drafts/Collecting-Docker-Logs-With-Loki.md

 category: DevOps
 ---
 Loki is a multi-tenant log aggregation system inspired by Prometheus.
-It is cost effective, easy to operate and allows viewing logs directly in Grafana, thus avoiding running an expensive ELK stack.
+It is cost effective, easy to operate and allows viewing logs directly in Grafana.
-In this blog post, I will show how to setup a Loki container using docker compose, how to define the loki logging driver to automatically ship all container logs to Loki and finally, how to use the logs in Grafana.
+In this blog post, I will show how to setup a Loki container using docker compose, how to define the Loki logging driver to automatically ship all container logs and finally, how to use the logs in Grafana.

 ### Disclaimer
 I have been using this setup for 3 months now with 24 services in a micro-services architecture with success.

 ### Setup Loki Container
-First of all, we will need to define a loki container in the `docker-compose.yml`.
+First of all, we will need to define a Loki container in the `docker-compose.yml`.

 ```yaml
   services: